tbhb/typing-graph/docs/explanation/forward-references.md

 # Forward references

-This page explains how typing-graph handles forward references—type annotations that reference classes not yet defined at the point of annotation.
+Forward references are a notable aspect of Python's type system.
+This page explains what they are, why they exist, and how typing-graph handles forward reference evaluation across Python versions.

+## Why forward references matter

+Python evaluates type annotations at definition time by default.
+This creates a practical problem: type annotations often need to reference types that don't exist yet.

+This problem has driven design changes in Python's typing system, from PEP 484's string annotations through PEP 563's deferred evaluation to PEP 649's lazy evaluation. typing-graph works correctly across all these approaches.

 ## What are forward references?